 A student may be transferred to another CPS school if the student's and/or other students' safety and/or well-being are jeopardized by remaining at the home school.
-All safety transfers must be approved and facilitated by the AIO or their designee.
+All safety transfers must be approved, and facilitated and implemented by the CAO(s) AlO or their designee(s) in accordance with the safety transfer guidelines issued by the Chief Education Officer or designee.